MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-11-28-appsec-interview-prep.md

 - [Meltdown and Spectre](https://meltdownattack.com/)
 - JSONP (How does this work again?)
 - Esoteric trivia from [Ivan Ristic's book](https://www.amazon.com/Bulletproof-TLS-PKI-Second-Understanding/dp/1907117091/ref=sr_1_1)
+- What does the sandbox attribute do for iFrames?

 And I'm not sure what else.